Last updated on 2026-02-04

 Program overview

-Durham College offers a Paralegal Honours Bachelor degree designed to equip students with a solid foundation in legal studies, preparing them for a successful career in Ontario's legal sector.
-This program addresses the growing demand for paralegals in Canada, particularly in Ontario, where there is an increasing need for affordable legal representation and access to the justice system.
-Students will develop critical thinking skills, learn to analyze complex legal issues, and advocate for the rights of diverse client groups, including marginalized communities.
-The program emphasizes cultural competency and provides a comprehensive understanding of legal frameworks and historical case law, ensuring graduates are well-prepared for various legal challenges.
+Durham College offers a Paralegal Honours Bachelor degree designed to equip students with a robust foundation in legal studies, preparing them for a successful career in Ontario's legal sector.
+This program addresses the growing demand for paralegals in Canada, particularly as populations increase and the need for affordable legal representation becomes more pressing.
+Students will develop critical thinking skills, learn to analyze complex legal issues, and advocate for diverse client groups, including marginalized communities.
+The program emphasizes cultural competency and provides a comprehensive understanding of legal frameworks, ensuring graduates are well-prepared to navigate the complexities of the justice system.

-The Paralegal Honours Bachelor program at Durham College is structured to be completed in nine semesters and is delivered in person.
-Key features of the program include:
+The Paralegal Honours Bachelor program at Durham College is structured to provide a comprehensive education over a period of Nine semesters.
+The program is delivered in person, allowing for direct interaction with faculty and peers.
+Key features of the program structure include:

-• Experiential Learning: A mandatory 14-week, 420-hour field placement allows students to apply theoretical knowledge in real-world legal settings.
+- Experiential Learning: A mandatory 14-week, 420-hour field placement where students apply theoretical knowledge in real-world legal settings.

 Featured Experiences

-The Paralegal Honours Bachelor program offers several unique experiences that enhance learning and professional development:
+The Paralegal Honours Bachelor program offers several unique experiences that enhance the learning journey:

-• Field Placement: A crucial component of the program, students engage in a 14-week, 420-hour field placement in settings such as law firms, legal clinics, or government agencies.
+- Field Placement: A crucial component of the program, students engage in a 14-week, 420-hour field placement, allowing them to gain hands-on experience in law firms, legal clinics, or government agencies.

 Career Options